clesson-de/ss-traitor/README.md

 # ss-traitor
 A simple extension for Silverstripe CMS, which logs the author of each record when it is created or updated.
+Originated from the need to build this extension again and again.

 ## Overview